House Bill No. 69

 72-34-114.
 Fifty percent of the interest earned on each trust shall must be credited to the general fund of the county in

-which the mineral interest is located department of revenue to defray the costs of administration.
+the county in which the mineral interest is located to defray the costs of administration.

 (6) Funds held in the trusts are subject to the provisions governing abandoned property contained in Title 70, chapter 9."